Louise Faure-Favier: Writer

 Louise Faure-Favier is an author of various genres.
 She was a poet in Visages de la Seine, illustrated by Marie Laurencin, and Notre île Saint-Louis, where she lived at 45, quai de Bourdon.
 Her 1928 novel Blanche et Noir reflects her optimism about race relations in France and her belief in the civilizing influence of women.
 Faure-Favier also wrote the first French novel about civil aviation.
 In 1945, she published a memoir entitled Souvenirs about her friend Guillaume Apollinaire.

 Posterity

 Louise Faure-Favier was one of four women named Chevalier of the Legion of Honor in 1925 for Blanche et Noir.
 She received a prize from the Académie Française in 1942.

-François Sureau of the Académie Française underlined the injustice of Louise Faure-Favier's oblivion in the French culture and litterature.
+François Sureau of the Académie Française underlined the injustice of Louise Faure-Favier's oblivion in French culture and literature.